-Learn how to make DIY custom stickers for your crochet business following this super easy beginner sticker tutorial.
+Learn how to make DIY stickers for your craft or crochet business by following this super easy beginner sticker tutorial.

 Stickers are all the rage right now!
 Tons of new Etsy shops are popping up selling these bad boys and I am obsessed!